tatsumoto-ren/tatsumoto-ren.github.io/blog/list-of-matrix-servers.md

 It's a good idea to ban certain servers from participating in your room completely, using [Server ACLs](https://matrix.org/docs/guides/moderation#banning-servers-from-rooms-server-acls).
+Server <span title="access control lists">ACLs</span>
-Server ACLs let you block all accounts registered on unwanted homeservers from being able to join your room.
+let you block all accounts registered on unwanted homeservers from being able to join your room.
 The homeserver which gets blocked the most often is, you guessed it, `matrix.org`.